BalmungSan/bookstore/README.md

 The project consists of an online platform that allows the sale of new or used books among users.

 #Author:
- * Luis Miguel MejÌa Su·rez
+ * Luis Miguel Mej√≠a Su√°rez

-Universidad EAFIT - 2017 (TÛpicos Especiales en Telem·tica)
+Universidad EAFIT - 2017 (T√≥picos Especiales en Telem√°tica)

 #Notes:
 * This is a LAMP project